abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *munere quamque suo.*

-they, with mighty force, now one, now another, raise their arms in measured cadence, and turn the iron with gripping tongs – even so, if we may compare small things with great, an inborn love of gain spurs on the Attic bees, each after its own office.
+they, with mighty force, now one, now another, raise their arms in measured cadence, and turn the iron with gripping tongs

+- GOT UP TO 175

 |                     *grandaevis oppida curae*
 | *et munire favos et daedala fingere tecta.*